icopy-site/awesome/docs/awesome/awesome-productivity.md

 - [ShareX](https://getsharex.com/) - Screen capture, file sharing and productivity tool.
 - [Replayable](https://replayable.io) - Rewind your screen.
 Playback and share exactly what happened with Replayable's desktop replay buffer.
+- [CleanShot](https://cleanshot.com/) - A premium tool for screen capturing and recording on MacOS, with built-in annotation and text recognition.